manuel-serrano/hiphop/doc/api.md

 A module can "call" another module via the run instruction.
 The callee module is expanded inside the caller.
 In order to access to input and output signals of the callee, we have to maps those signals on the caller signals.
-It takes two arguments :

-* `module` which is the runtime object of a reactive machine ;

-* `sigs\_assoc` which is a JavaScript hashmap, where the key correspond to the name of a input / output signal of the callee and the value is the name of a signal in the caller.

-In the following example, the caller is `run2` and the callee `m1` :
+In the following example, the module `run2` calls `m1` :

 ```hopscript
 ${ doc.include("../tests/run.js", 5, 29) }